MAgIC: Investigation of Large Language Model Powered Multi-Agent in Cognition, Adaptability, Rationality and Collaboration: Benchmark

-\paragraph{Evaluation Metrics} In assessing the seven capabilities within a multi-agent system, the metrics below directly correspond to the core functions necessary for proficient performance in complex environments.
+In assessing the seven capabilities within a multi-agent system, we define the following metrics.
+First, we average the win rates of all the roles the challenger LLM plays in all scenarios as an overall score, Win Rate.

-In our benchmark setting, a challenger LLM will challenge GPT-4 in each competition and our target is to measure all the abilities of the challenger LLM in all scenarios.
-Let $\mathcal{S}$ be the set of roles the challenger LLM will play in all the scenarios.
-In Chameleon, the challenger LLM will play the roles of Chameleon and Non-Chameleon, respectively.
-Similarly, it will play Undercover and Civilian in Undercover.
-As for game theory settings, since there are no different roles, the challenger LLM will only play as one of the players.
+\textbf{Win Rate} is a straightforward indicator of the success of an LLM in all proposed scenarios.

+Here $\mathcal{S}$ is the set of roles the challenger LLM plays in all the scenarios.
+In Chameleon and Undercover, the challenger LLM play the Chameleon, Non-Chameleons, Undercovers, and Civilians respectively.
+As for game theory scenarios, the challenger LLM plays one of the players.
 Thus, the length of $\mathcal{S}$ is 7 in our benchmark.
-For each role, we have defined the criteria for winning and denote the final win rate as $W_{s_i}, s_i \in \mathcal{S}$.
-The detailed definition for winning for each role can be found in~\ref{append:win_rate_define}.
+For each role, we have defined the criteria for winning and denote the win rate as $w_{s_i}, s_i \in \mathcal{S}$.
+The detailed definitions for winning rates of all roles can be found in~\ref{append:win_rate_define}.